bioinformatica-iib/inmunoinformatica/about/index.md

 The first part will be lectures in the morning and practical exercises in the afternoon.
 Second part will be project work combined with lectures of invited speakers.
 The evaluated exercises/projects will be done in groups.

-Exercises for each of the 8 lectures with exercises and a larger group project to be presented as a poster or by power point presentation.
+Exercises for each of the 7 lectures with exercises and a larger group project to be presented as a poster or by power point presentation.
-Remarks